Composer Robert Kelly

 a virtuoso-type piece, and they called me and they said they had lost some

-said I didn’t have any parts, but my publisher did.
-I asked if they
+I didn’t have any parts, but my publisher did.
+I asked if they had

 I didn’t even know that this work was being performed.
 Sometimes

-difficult.
-It was premiered in New York by the Manhattan
+very difficult.
+It was premiered in New York by the

-Percussion Ensemble.
-We had it done here, and a lot of the big schools
+Manhattan Percussion Ensemble.
+We had it done here, and a lot of

 BD: Yes, that would be the first use.
 [At

-play on the radio, and he was sorry that Diacoustics was not available
+to play on the radio, and he was sorry that Diacoustics was not

-on a commercial disc.
-The four LPs I had at that time are shown on
+available on a commercial disc.
+The four LPs I had at that time

-harp), even though it’s an old work.
-Joseph Robinson is a great
+and harp), even though it’s an old work.
+Joseph Robinson is

 BD: As I look at the various pieces,